aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

 $ ssh ec2-user@<out_bastion_public_ip> -i <location_of_private_key>
 ```

-2. Clone the git repo to the Bastion Host.
+2. Clone the git repo to the bastion host.

 3. Replace the backed configuration in the [main.tf](./main.tf) with the same S3 bucket used for the network setup and DynamoDB table in your AWS account.
    Add the correct backend configuration for *terraform_remote_state.network* as well.